 Page CTR of over 3% is good too.

-With pageviews of 4,200 for the past 28 days, I’ve earned $76 this month so far in 21 days.
+With page views of 4,200 for the past 28 days, I’ve earned $76 this month so far in 21 days.

-Other Income Alternatives – Other than Adsense?
+Blog Income Alternatives – Other Than Adsense?

 I did try running Amazon associates for a brief while – around 3 days.